McGarvs/cs124/docs/design.md

 ![Before add 2](./before-add-task-2.png)

-The new task appears at the bottom of the list, uncompleted by default.
+The new task appears at the top of the list, uncompleted by default.

 ![After add](./after-add-task.png)